michaelshiloh/NetworkEverything/schedule.md

 This schedule is subject to change
 _

--Week 1 (Jan 27)
+#### Tuesday 23 January 2018 9am - 10:15
 – Introductions, what’s the class about, example work, skill share moment.
 - Syllabus review
 - Summary:
 	-  Be present and participate in class
 	-  No electronic distractions
 	-  Be proactive: Communicate with me regarding difficulties, problems, illness, etc.
 	-  Allow lots of time for homework as physical construction and debugging circuits and programs can be very time consuming.

 ### current-homework-assignment
 #### Homework due Thursday 25 January